Download a free trial to find out which Altium software best suits your needs

 Once a new blank toolbar has been created, drop-down menus, icon menu commands, and other objects may be added to this custom toolbar simply by dragging items to the blank toolbar.

-Customization of the Altium Designer environment is very simple and adds valuableoptimization to the user experience.
+Customization of the Altium Designer environment is very simple and adds valuable optimization to the PCB design user experience.
 If ever the toolbars become disorganized or menu items are lost the Restore button is always available to reset the Altium Designer toolbars back to their factory default.

 To see some of these features in action there is a short video available on the Altium website located at: https://altiumvideos.live.altium.com/#Detail/1213